DESI-UR/VAST/Documentation/source/Vsquared_intro.rst

-:raw-html:`<strong>V<sup>2</sup></strong>` is a software package for finding voids based on the ZOBOV (ZOnes Bordering On Voidness) algorithm by [Neyrinck07]_, which uses the gradient of the volume of adjacent voronoi cells to flow multiple cells into larger void regions.
+:raw-html:`<strong>V<sup>2</sup></strong>` is a software package for finding voids based on the ZOBOV (ZOnes Bordering On Voidness) algorithm by `Neyrinck (2008) <https://arxiv.org/abs/0712.3049>`_, which uses the gradient of the volume of adjacent voronoi cells to flow multiple cells into larger void regions.

 The ``VAST/Vsquared`` directory contains the package, as well as an example script for automatically running all steps of the algorithm.
 To import the main